AluVM/aluvm-spec/README.md

 VM is purely functional, meaning that it treats all computation as the evaluation of mathematical functions and does not have any side-effects.

-To make VM exceptionless and rubust the following design decisions were
+To make VM exceptionless and robust the following design decisions were
 implemented:
 - absence of stack
 - absence of random memory access
-- all registers has a special "uninitialized/no value" state
+- all registers have a special "uninitialized/no value" state
-- all registers at the start of the program are always initialized into "no value" state, after which some of registers are filled with input values
+- all registers at the start of the program are always initialized into "no value" state, after which some of the registers are filled with input values
 - impossible arithmetic operations (like division on zero) instead of generating exception bring destination register into "no value" state
-- all instructions accessing register data must check for "no value" state in the source registers and if any of them has it put destination register into "no value" state
+- all instructions accessing the register data must check for "no value" state in the source registers and if any of them has it, put the destination register into "no value" state
 - there are no byte sequences which can't be interpreted as a valid VM instruction, so arbitrary code jumps can't lead to an exception